-- Create a Civic Green of minimum 1.25 Acres at the Metro Site.
+- Create a Civic Green of 1.25 acres at the Metro site.
+The exact size and configuration of the civic green will be determined during the regulatory review of the project.
 (See Parks section for more details.) - Create a plaza at the station entrance with retail and other active uses.
-Include features such as hardscape, tree plantings for shade, movable seating, interesting lighting for nighttime use, and highly transparent ground floor facades. - Expand the existing Arts Walk into a wider, linear Arts Plaza that connects the Metro station entrance to Strathmore Hall, with features such as public art on the ground or surrounding buildings that celebrates music, hardscape, and tree plantings for shade.
+Include features such as hardscape, tree plantings for shade, movable seating, interesting lighting for nighttime use, and highly transparent ground floor facades.
+Retail plaza could be designed as a part of the Civic Green. - Expand the existing Arts Walk into a wider, linear Arts Plaza that connects the Metro station entrance to Strathmore Hall, with features such as public art on the ground or surrounding buildings that celebrates music, hardscape, and tree plantings for shade.

-- Use the topography of the Metro site to connect the new development to surrounding neighborhoods through wide and visually appealing stairs. - Consider open space / recreational amenities on the roof of the existing WMATA garage and its potential addition. - Incorporate stormwater management into the landscape of public open space, where appropriate without compromising the usability of the space.
+- Use the topography of the Metro site to connect the new development to surrounding neighborhoods through wide and visually appealing stairs. - Consider open space/recreational amenities on the roof of the existing WMATA garage and its potential addition. - Incorporate stormwater management into the landscape of public open space, where appropriate without compromising the usability of the space. - Locate a dog park or other active recreation amenity for the community at the northern edge of the Metro garage and Tuckerman Lane.